juv1nsk1/flytoear/README.md

 | kinvest_abi.json       | KInvestAPI        |

  If you change any of the API names, make sure to update them in the file backend/config.json accordingly.

+## Update the Backend/config.json

+1. Customer Wallet Addresse
+Replace the CUSTOMER field with the public key generated when creating your FireFly account:

+      `"CUSTOMER": "0x.",`

+2. Signing Key
+Set the SIGNING_KEY to your FireFly node’s Ethereum address.
+You can find it in the FireFly UI under:
+Network → Organization → Your Org → Ethereum Address (at the bottom of the page)

+      `"SIGNING_KEY": "0x...", `

 ## Start the Backend